Constrained Abstractive Summarization: Preserving Factual Consistency with Constrained Generation: Experiment Setup

+In Table \ref{tab_xsum_hardDec}, we show the results of CAS in interactive summarization where various manual constraints simulated by the reference summary (ref) are used: \textit{Entity} (named entities in ref), \textit{NP} (noun phrases in ref), \textit{Random-4} (4 random tokens in ref), \textit{Phrase-4} (4 continuous tokens in ref), \textit{miss} (tokens not found in the unconstrained summary), and \textit{src} (tokens must appear in the source document).

-\start{Performance Comparison on XSum} On XSum, by merely using about 4 ground-truth tokens as ``hints'' during inference without re-training, CAS boosts the performance of \base significantly (up to 11.2 in ROUGE-2), outperforming more expensive state-of-the-art methods.
-Adding all constraints improves less than adding only missing constraints, possibly because the model can already generate those tokens but still ``wastes'' some beams to store such constraints and thus fails to search for better alternatives.
-Using random tokens leads to smaller gains than using entities as constraints except for ROUGE-1 and its outputs are often inarticulate, which verifies our hypothesis on the importance of named entities.
-The improvement of CAS is not as significant if we require the presence of constraints in the source document, which coincides with the fact that reference summaries may involve extrinsic information \cite{maynez2020faithfulness}. \textit{phr4} brings much higher gains in ROUGE-2 and ROUGE-L since it uses a \textit{phrase} constraint, which is favored by these two metrics.
+There are many interesting findings when applying CAS to interactive summarization.
+For example, adding all constraints improves less than only adding missing ones ($\wedge$ miss), possibly because the model can already generate those tokens but still wastes some beams to store such constraints and thus fails to search for better alternatives; Using random constraints (Random-4) sometimes incurs inarticulate output in our manual examination; The improvement is not as significant when requiring the presence of constraints in the source document ($\wedge$ src), which coincides with recent findings that reference summaries often involve extrinsic information \cite{maynez-etal-2020-faithfulness}; Finally, by using only one phrase as guidance during inference without additional training (Phrase-4), CAS improves \base up to 13.8 in ROUGE-2, outperforming state-of-the-art methods.

-\start{Performance Comparison on CNN/DM} The performance gains on CNN/Daily Mail are not as significant as on XSum, possibly because the summaries in CNN/Daily Mail are much longer and we use a similar number of constraints on both datasets.
-Nevertheless, CAS still helps \base achieve state-of-the-art performance by only using \textit{one} ground-truth phrase as constraint.
+In Table \ref{tab_cnndm_gold}, we list the performance of CAS when manual constraints are provided on CNNDM.
+The performance gains on CNNDM are not as significant as on XSum, possibly because the summaries in CNNDM are much longer and we use a similar number of constraints on both datasets.
+Nevertheless, CAS still helps \base achieve state-of-the-art performance by only using \textit{one} phrase as manual constraint.